Tarunb455/Attandance-App/README.md

    npm install -g expo-cli
    ```
 - Keep the backend running while developing to ensure the API works with the frontend.
+- Ensure that MongoDB is running and properly connected for the backend to function.

 ---